particle-iot/docs/src/content/integrations/community-integrations/publish-to-google-sheets.md

 ![Test Sheet](/assets/images/app-notes/AN011/test-sheet.png)

-The column A is **api** because the test button just uses the API, not a specific device ID.
-Column B is the date and time.
-Columns C and to the right are empty because the test button does not have any data associated with it.
+If you left the Device ID field in the Test Parameters window blank, column A will be **api**.

+Column B is the date and time the event was received by the cloud.

+Columns C and to the right have the data that you entered in the event data box (if it was valid JSON).

 ### Updating the Apps Script code